AlgebraicJulia/AlgebraicDynamics.jl/docs/src/TLN.md

 plot(soln)
 ````

-The graphs that have interesting structure have a lot of symetry so we try to make one with a product.
+The graphs that have interesting structure have a lot of symmetry so we try to make one with a product.
+Categorical products have symmetry because they work like the cartesian product of sets.

 ````@example TLN
 bt = apex(product(add_reflexives(barbell.G), trig))